sean-parent/sean-parent.github.io/_posts/2021-03-31-relaxing-requirements-of-moved-from-objects.md

 ## Impact on the Standard

- All components which are _Movable__ in the Standard Library currently satisfy the requirements as stated by both options below. **Both options are non-breaking changes in that they only relax the requirements.** However, the second option would not guarantee that `swap(a, a)` is valid, but it would continue to be valid for all library components since those components provide stronger guarantees.
-With either option, it may be possible to adopt these options retroactively as part of addressing a defect since neither option is a breaking change.
+ All components which are _Movable_ in the Standard Library currently satisfy the proposed requirements as stated by both options below. **Both options are non-breaking changes and relax the requirements.** With either option, it may be possible to adopt these options retroactively as part of addressing a defect since neither option is a breaking change.

 ## Technical Specifications